Dark Beast (Marvel Comics)

-Dark Beast (Henry Philip McCoy), also known as the Black Beast, is a fictional Supervillain; appearing in American comic books published by Marvel Comics.
-The character is depicted as an alternate reality evil version of the X-Men's Beast.
+Dark Beast (Henry Phillip McCoy) is a supervillain appearing in American comic books published by Marvel Comics.
+He is an alternative reality version of Beast.

-In the Age of Apocalypse reality, McCoy was a mad scientist who implemented cruel experiments under the tyrant Apocalypse.
-He was one of many characters to escape the Age of Apocalypse reality to the regular Marvel Universe, where he continued his unethical experiments.

 Publication history

-Dark Beast first appeared in X-Men: Alpha and was created by Scott Lobdell and Roger Cruz.
+Dark Beast debuted in of X-Men: Alpha #1 (1995), created by Scott Lobdell and Roger Cruz.
+He appeared in 1986 X-Factor series.
+He appeared in 2004 Astonishing X-Men series.

 Fictional character biography

 Age of Apocalypse

 In the alternate dimension he came from, Hank McCoy was a mad scientist and geneticist working for Mister Sinister in his breeding pens, intent on breeding more powerful mutants according to Apocalypse's "survival of the fittest" ideology.
 Because of Charles Xavier's death, and without being taught ethical science while in the X-Men, McCoy became someone ruthless and evil.
 While Sinister was methodical and rational in his experiments, McCoy found sadistic delight in causing pain to his lab subjects.
 It was the cruelty of his experiments that caused him to be nicknamed "the Beast", both by prisoners and Sinister's Elite Mutant Force.
 McCoy also experimented on himself in order to further his mutation, and gained his ape-like bestial appearance.
 Any mutant that he deemed unworthy was turned into a component of a genetic stew that was used to create Apocalypse's army of Infinites.

-Besides being one of the creators of the Infinites, the Dark Beast also experimented on Blink, Jamie Madrox (thus being one of the creators of The Madri), Impossible Man, merged all of the Power siblings into one hideous creature, created Tiger Shark, made Nemesis into Holocaust following his defeat at the hands of Magneto, and was also responsible for the creation of Holocaust's lead hunter Wolverine (not to be confused with the X-Men's Wolverine who was known only as Weapon X in that reality).
+Besides being one of the creators of the Infinites, the Dark Beast also experimented on Blink, Jamie Madrox, Impossible Man, merged all of the Power siblings into one hideous creature, created Tiger Shark, made Nemesis into Holocaust following his defeat at the hands of Magneto, and was also responsible for the creation of Holocaust's lead hunter Wolverine (not to be confused with the X-Men's Wolverine who was known only as Weapon X in that reality).